invisageable/zo/crates/compiler/README.md

 # zo.

-> *Codify human thoughts into energy-efficient, sane and reliable software 🧠*
+> *Codify human thoughts into energy-efficient, sane and reliable cross-platform software 🧠*

 ## about.